cairn-labs/cairn-gis-docs/docs/python.md

     pip install cairn-gis

-Alternatively, if you are an Anaconda user, you can install with

-    conda install cairn-gis

 ## Authentication

 To use Cairn GIS, you will first need an **API key** to identify your client to the central geographic server.